bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | class | String | Class name (or space separated classes) to add to `th` and `td`
 | invisible | Boolean | Make column visually removed from the table (visibility:hidden)

-Field properties default to null
+*Field properties, if not present, default to null*

 ### items
 Items are real table data records.
 Example format: